dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 AI assistant coded with the LangChain framework:

-- hybrid RAG: bm25 keyword search and vector db semantic search (BM25Retriever + vector_db.as_retriever = EnsembleRetriever) (this improve greatly the efficiency of the RAG search)
+- Hybrid RAG: bm25 keyword search and vector db semantic search (BM25Retriever + vector_db.as_retriever = EnsembleRetriever) (this improve greatly the efficiency of the RAG search)
-- chat history (predefined chains: history_aware_retriever, stuff_documents_chain, retrieval_chain)
+- Chat history (predefined chains: history_aware_retriever, stuff_documents_chain, retrieval_chain)
-- vector DB: Chroma
+- Vector DB: Chroma
-- web interface: Streamlit
+- Web interface: Streamlit
-- files ingestion into the RAG (vector DB): JSON files (one JSON item per chunk) and PDF files (one PDF page per chunk)
+- Files ingestion into the RAG (vector DB): JSON files (one JSON item per chunk) and PDF files (one PDF page per chunk)
-- logs sent to LangSmith
+- Logs sent to LangSmith
 - AI Model: OpenAI GPT4 Turbo.
 Vector size: 3072.

 At the begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs and the CSS class to scrap.
 Is added in the JSON item: the page url (url field), the page metadata (opengraph from Facebook) (metadata field), the text of the page (text field).